tjoskar/bower-signalr/README.md

 npm-signalr
 =============

-# This fork do only exist duo to the original [repo](https://github.com/SignalR/bower-signalr) is missing a package.json and can therefore not be installed by `npm`.
+# This fork do only exist due to the original [repo](https://github.com/SignalR/bower-signalr) is missing a package.json and can therefore not be installed by `npm`.

 Install:
 ```